 - When can I apply for a training contract and a vacation placement?

-While Muckle isn’t like most law firms in many ways, in this respect we are, and recruit two years in advance for training contracts.
-Which means, of course, that law students should apply during their second year and non-law students in their final year.
-We recommend that you also apply for a vacation placement during the same year that you apply for a training contract.
-Vacation placement applicants need to be able to start a training contract in September 2020.
+While Muckle isn’t like most law firms in some respects we are, and recruit two years in advance for training contracts.
+Applicants need to be able to start a training contract in September 2024.

 - How many trainees do you recruit?

-Generally speaking we look to recruit four trainees a year.
-In this recruitment year we are looking for trainees to start in September 2020.
+Generally speaking we look to recruit 4 trainees a year.
+In this recruitment year we are looking for trainees to start in September 2024.

 - What are your retention rates?

 We deliberately recruit a relatively small number of top-notch trainees as we actually aim to retain them all.
 During the past five years, job offers have been made to the majority of our trainees.
 Last year we retained all of our trainees.

 - What do you look for in applicants?

 Here are some of the qualities we do rate highly:

 - Strong academics – A/B grades at A Level and a 2.1 degree or above.
 Not having these does not mean that your application will be automatically rejected if there are mitigating circumstances.